-Here many come by day and night,

-Its gold their fond pursuit,

-They shake its branches with delight,
+Here many come by day and night, Its gold their fond pursuit, They shake its branches with delight, And bear away the fruit.

-And yet its riches always stay,.
+And yet its riches always stay,

 The tree is never bare;

 Whatever fruit is borne away,

+As much still glitters there.